 We All Dream in Gold ®

-People- and pet-oriented TJ Fisher prefers to be actively hands-on with with helping others, versus charity event ball chairman or luncheon chair person.
-She especially involved with the homeless, homeless outreach and shelter/housing issues, and has an extra soft spot for heroic veterans and military dogs.
+People- and pet-oriented TJ Fisher prefers to be actively hands-on with actions and deeds, good causes, fellowshipping and helping others, versus serving as a charity event ball chairman or luncheon chair person.
+She believes in the importance of not neglecting to meet together, as is the habit of some, but encouraging one another.
+She strives to consider how to stir up one another to love and good works.
+She is especially involved with the homeless, homeless outreach and shelter/housing issues, and has an extra soft spot for heroic veterans and military dogs.

 She is a fan of how Pope Francis and other spiritual leaders tell us to encounter and touch the needy, the sick, the poor, rather than helping them in a distant way.